Monarch butterfly migration: Use of data and availability

 Data has significantly accumulated over the years and is used by researchers.
 Scientific observations are sometimes treated like proprietary information and are not available to the public or other researchers.
 Observers have begun to record their sightings via Google maps.

+Project Monarch

+In 2025, Project Monarch deployed over 400 solar-powered ultralight transmitters on the thoraxes of that year's southward-migrating monarchs, tracking butterflies from locations throughout North America and the Caribbean to their overwintering sites in Mexico.

 Migratory theory mechanisms

 There are many theories that attempt to explain monarch migration.
 "Science has not yet offered a sufficient explanation for how that [the migration] happens."
 Researchers often propose that multiple migratory mechanisms play a role.
 Not all who study monarch migration agree on the mechanisms that allow the migrating butterflies to find overwintering sites.

 Navigational mechanisms

 Time-compensated sun compass

 The sun plays an integral role in the monarchs' migratory patterns: monarchs travel during the day and use a circadian clock based on the position of the sun in the sky as a compass to orient themselves in the proper migratory direction.
 Because the position of the sun changes over the course of the day, to maintain a proper flight bearing regardless of time of day at which they travel, monarchs use a circadian clock to compensate for the changes of the position of the sun in the sky; they use what is known as a time-compensated sun compass.
 Various studies have shown this behavior both in natural systems and laboratory settings, yet there remains much to be researched about the underlying mechanisms for interpreting the orientation and timing cues that lead to the migratory patterns of the monarchs.
 Even with a time-compensated sun compass, it remains unclear with this model alone how monarchs effectively navigate to a single shared migratory location from variable starting locations.